bolle732/tor-ddos-firewall-rules/README.md

 ## Preface

 This script is based on the script(s) of https://github.com/Enkidu-6/tor-ddos.
 You can find there more information.
 This script should create more or less the same firewall rules.
-The names of the ipsets, recent lists and hash limits differs.
+Also the names of the ipsets and recent lists differs.
 Also the iptables parameter for the destination ports are unified.

 ## Basic